mdn/ansible-jenkins/README.md

 3. Clone this repository to a location
 4. Run the playbook
 ```
-ansible-playbook site.yml -e "nginx_htpasswd=YourPasswordHere"
+ansible-playbook site.yml -e "nginx_htpasswd=YourPasswordHere jenkins_backup_bucket=BucketNameHere jenkins_backup_dms=deadmanssitchurl jenkins_backup_directory=backupdirpath"
 ```

+Currently this playbook is being used as part of an autoscaling group userdata that clones and runs this playbook on boot.

 ## Jenkins backups

-This playbook expects that you use the [ThinBackup](https://wiki.jenkins-ci.org/display/JENKINS/thinBackup) Jenkins plugin and that you save backups in `/var/lib/jenkins/backups`.
+This playbook expects that you use the [ThinBackup](https://wiki.jenkins-ci.org/display/JENKINS/thinBackup) Jenkins plugin and that you save backups in `/data/backups`.